lucidsoftware/cumulus/modules/cloudfront.md

       }
     }
   ],
+  "default-cache-behavior": {...},
+  "comment": "Created with Cumulus",
+  "enabled": false
+}
+{% endhighlight %}

+### Cache Behaviors

+A cache behavior controls how itemes accessed using the distribution are cached.
+Cache Behaviors have the following properties:

+* `target-origin-id` - the ID of the origin this cache behavior will apply to e.g. `"www.example.com"`
+* `path-pattern` - the pattern the path of the request must have to use this cache behavior e.g. `"*.txt"`.
+Paths that do not match will use the `default-cache-behavior` configuration.
+When configuring the `default-cache-behavior` this property should be left out or set to `null`
+* `forward-query-strings` - a true/false value indicating if query strings will be forwarded to the origin.
+If false, requests to `object1` and `object1?a=b` will serve the same response
+* `forwarded-cookies` - defines which cookies will be forwarded to the origin.
+Valid values are `"none"`, `"whitelist"` and `"all"`
+* `forwarded-cookies-whitelist` - if `forwarded-cookies` is `"whitelist"` this array will determine which cookies are forwarded to the origin.
+Otherwise, this can be left empty or omitted
+* `forward-headers` - an array of header names that are forwarded to the origin e.g. `["Authorization", "Origin"]`
+* `trusted-signers` - an array of trusted signers that can sign content delivered by cloudfront.
+If omitted or empty, will disable trusted signing for this cache behavior
+* `viewer-protocol-policy` - the policy to enforce on a viewer for this cache behavior.
+Valid values include `"allow-all"`, `"https-only"`, and `"redirect-to-https"`
+* `min-ttl` - the minimum TTL (in seconds) a cached item in this behavior will have, regardless of what is specified on the item e.g. `0`
+* `default-ttl` - the default TTL (in seconds) a cached item in this behavior will have if it is not specified on the item
+* `max-ttl` - the maximum TTL (in seconds) a cached item in this behavior will have, regardless of what is specified on the item
+* `smooth-streaming` - a true/false value indicating if smooth streaming is enabled for this behavior
+* `allowed-methods` - an array defining the HTTP methods that are allowed in this behavior.
+Methods can include `"HEAD"`, `"GET"`, `"POST"`, `"PUT"`, `"OPTIONS"`, `"DELETE"`, and `"PATCH"`
+* `cached-methods` - a subset of `allowed-methods` defining the HTTP methods that are cached in this behavior

+Here is an example cache behavior configuration that could be used for the `default-cache-behavior`:

+{% highlight json %}
-  "default-cache-behavior": {
+{
   "target-origin-id": "Custom-www.example.com",
   "forward-query-strings": true,
   "forwarded-cookies": "whitelist",
   "forwarded-cookies-whitelist": [
     "SESSION",
   ],
   "forward-headers": [
     "Origin"
   ],
   "trusted-signers": [
     "self"
   ],
   "viewer-protocol-policy": "https-only",
   "min-ttl": 0,
   "max-ttl": 31536000,
   "default-ttl": 86400,
   "smooth-streaming": false,
   "allowed-methods": [
     "HEAD",
     "GET",
     "OPTIONS"
   ],
   "cached-methods": [
     "HEAD",
     "GET"
   ]
-  },
-  "comment": "Created with Cumulus",
-  "enabled": false
 }
 {% endhighlight %}

-And here is another example, this time with an S3 origin and another cache behavior which caches all .PNG requests for a year, and other requests for a day
+Here is a full example of a distribution config with an S3 origin and another cache behavior which caches all .PNG requests for a year, and other requests for a day

 {% highlight json %}
 {